SQL reference for query expressions used in ArcGIS

 Subqueries

-A subquery is a query nested in another query and is supported by geodatabase data sources only.
+A subquery is a query nested in another query and is supported by different geodatabase data sources.
 It can be used to apply predicate or aggregate functions or to compare data with values stored in another table.
 This can be done with the IN or ANY keyword.
-For example, this query selects only the countries that are not also listed in the indep_countries table:
+For example, this query selects only the countries that are not also listed in the indep_countries table, and will exclude fields with null values:

 COUNTRY_NAME NOT IN (SELECT COUNTRY_NAME FROM indep_countries)